-Prerequisite: Placement in ENG 8, 9, 18, 19, or ENG 21 This course is designed to assist students in confirming their selected majors.
+Prerequisite: Placement in ENG 100 with ENG 100T This course is designed to assist students in confirming their selected majors.
 With the guidance of a career counselor, students explore program and career realities on an individualized basis.
 Graded on a CR/N basis.
 (1 hr. individualized instruction per week)

-Theatre (THEA)
+THEATRE (THEA)

-THEA 101 Introduction to Drama and Theatre (3)
+THEA 101 Introduction to Drama and Theatre (3) (DA)

-Prerequisite: Placement in ENG 22/60
+Prerequisite: Placement in ENG 100 with ENG 100S or FSI 23